Skip to Main Content

 Structuring a Cause-and-Effect Argument

-READING AND WRITING ABOUT THE ISSUE: Does Our Reliance on Social Media Bring Us Together or Drive Us Apart?
+READING AND WRITING ABOUT THE ISSUE Does Social Media Bring Us Together or Drive Us Apart?

 What Is an Evaluation Argument?